-They are willing to slog their gluteus maximus off (Trivia: Priyanka and Kareena do squats, independently I assume, to keep theirs in shape) and patiently wait for the fruits of their labour.
+They are willing to slog their gluteus maximus off and patiently wait for the fruits of their labour.
 And we appreciate and respect that.

 But some like short cuts – MBA without GMAT and experience, easy admission with generous scholarships, a full-body massage (without a happy ending) on arrival and guaranteed jobs upon graduation.